Skip to main content

 info

-Check the view system document to learn more about the layout and block system.
+Refer to the view system documentation to learn more about the layout and block system.

 info

-Check the data loading document to learn how to load data in a React component.
+Refer to the data loading documentation to learn how to load data in React components.

-In some cases, you may need to use the same React component in multiple pages.
-For example, you may need to use the same React component for the productEdit and productCreate pages.
-In this case, you can create a special folder productEdit+productCreate in the pages/admin folder and put the React component in this folder.
-All components in this folder will be used in both pages.
+Sometimes you may need to use the same React component across multiple pages.
+For example, you might need identical components for both the productEdit and productCreate pages.
+In this case, you can create a special folder named productEdit+productCreate in the pages/admin directory and place the shared React components there.
+All components in this folder will be available to both pages.

-This special folder does not contain any route file.
-It only contains React components and middleware functions.
+This special shared folder does not contain any route file; it only contains React components and middleware functions.